-The faculty is comprised of six full-time dermatology faculty and two full-time dermatopathologists.
-We are allied with multiple faculty in other divisions who provide instruction in such areas as microbiology and sentinel lymph node biopsy.
+The faculty is comprised of eight full-time dermatology faculty and two full-time dermatopathologists.
+We are allied with multiple faculty in other division who provide instruction in other areas such as sentinel lymph node biopsy.

 Applications are accepted only through ERAS, the Electronic Residency Application Service.
 The deadline for completed applications is November 1.

-Final selection for interview is made by the Residency Candidate Review Committee.
-At interview, candidates will meet with each faculty member and with our residents.
+Those selected to interview are notified in November.
+At interview, candidates will meet with each faculty member and our residents.

 Our dermatology residency program and student coordinator is Margo Mertz.
 Any questions may be directed to her.